Supervised Machine Learning with Python (Course VI)July 13, 2020 2020-08-04 10:50

 The intuition behind Simple Linear Regression

-For a more intuitive understanding of what simple linear regression is, let us consider the following example.
+For a more intuitive understanding of what linear regression with single variable is, let us consider the following example.

 The data provided below is of a company that has 5 employees.
 In the available data, we can observe the salary of the employees along with their respective years of experience.

 |Years of Experience||Salary (in USD)|

 Since the data above has only two columns, it can easily be visualized onto a two-dimensional graph to better observe the relationship between the variables.

 Now, consider a new employee is going to join the company and his/her salary is to be determined based on his/her past years of experience.
 This is a typical regression problem.